fnalways/terminus-docs/docs/developer/install/index.md

 ---
 # Olares installation

-This section provides in-depth information and command references to help you explore, learn, and customize your Olares installation.
+This section provides in-depth information, command references, and instructions to help you explore, learn, and customize your Olares installation.

 - [Olares installation overview](installation-process.md): Learn how Olares is installed from the perspectives of overall architecture and core components.
 - [Olares installation breakdown](installation-process.md): Explore the Olares installation process in detail, broken down into four key phases.